It's a New Day in Public Health.

 Community organizations can encourage members of the community to become heart healthy by utilizing a variety of resources.
 Many resources are free to the public and can be implemented in settings such as faith-based organizations and community centers.

 Developed by the American Heart Association, Check.Change.Control is an evidence-based program that utilizes blood pressure self-monitoring and incorporates concepts of remote monitoring, online tracking and recruitment of local volunteer health mentors to encourage participants.
 Check.Change.Control aims to reduce health disparities caused by hypertension in the American population.
-This program can be implemented in a variety of community settings and the online tracker tool can help participants track their blood pressure readings and connect with a volunteer health mentor to share their progress.

 Ohio State University Million Hearts Educational Modules: Community Ambassador Module